ALeonard9/revere/README.md

 | pre_url  | (string) the url before the iterator | http://www.adamtv.com/myshow/  |
 | post_url | (string) the url after the iterator | /fullvideo |

-  Example site to be checked: http://www.adamtv.com/myshow/19/fullvideo
+  Ex) (fake) site to be checked: http://www.adamtv.com/myshow/19/fullvideo

 2) Create an sns topic and subscribe.